ABusyHippie/PolkadotHarvard2024Hackathon/README.md

 - Run `npm install`

 ## Legend

-Let's create a very simple game.
-In this game user can mint an NFT that represents racing car.
-Each NFT starts with an empty record—no wins, no losses.
+Winner's circle is a game for winner's only!
+Stake your crypto, generate yield rewards, have a chance to win a prize.
+Unstake at anytime, no losses!

 <img src="./images/img1.png">

-Players can then compete against each other.
-When a car wins a race, its `Victories` counter increases.
-If it loses, the `Defeats` counter increments accordingly.
+Join a staking pool and get a Dynamic player NFT which you can then augment with Nested NFTs that allow you to race with cars with better traits, give you "wheels" which improve your odds of winning the current pool, or "spikes" which sabotage other players.
+When you win a prize pool your `Victories` counter increases, and for each pool you "race" in the `Experience` counter increments.

 <img src="./images/img2.png">

-Exciting achievements can be awarded as well, and these achievements are also NFTs owned by the original racing car NFTs!
+Winner's of each race get a unique achievement NFT with the gold medal for your specific race, as well as the staking prize pool of yield rewards!

 <img src="./images/img3.png">

-### Talking about restrictions
+### Talking about features

 - All NFTs are owned by individual users
 - The application can modify NFT properties
-- Users cannot directly modify the properties of their NFTs
+- Users can modify the properties of their NFTs by purchasing nested NFTs

 ---

-## 1. Create a Racing cars collection
+## 1. Create a winner's circle collection

 ```sh
 node ./src/1-collection-cars.js